 Our work to improve patient safety is themed across five local delivery plans (to find out more about each programme, please click the relevant link):

 Through these local delivery plans, and Patient Safety Networks, our goal is to ensure that patients in the West of England can be confident that care is safer for patients based on a culture of openness, collaboration, continuous learning and quality improvement.

 Our regional impact

 Our work is highly regarded across the region and further afield.
-We have been extremely successful in reacting to local priorities, and have delivered several ground-breaking region-wide projects including New Early Warning Score (known as NEWS); Structured Mortality Reviews; ReSPECT; Emergency Laparotomy Collaborative; Emergency Department (ED) Safety Checklist and Human Factors.
+We have been extremely successful in reacting to local priorities, and have delivered several ground-breaking region-wide projects including National Early Warning Score (known as NEWS2); Structured Mortality Reviews; ReSPECT; Emergency Laparotomy Collaborative; Emergency Department (ED) Safety Checklist and Human Factors.

 - Publications: The work of the Patient Safety collaborative has been evaluated together with academic partners, resulting in several publications including BMJ Emergency Medicine Journal, Resuscitation, BMJ Open, Nursing Standard, Healthcare Manager, and Clinical Finance Journal.